michaelulm/software-configuration-management/build-automation/readme.md

 ![Example Output of exec-maven-plugin](./SimpleAutomaticBuildProject/site/exec-maven-plugin-output.jpg)

 After understanding Maven Build you can start to build a classic Ant Project.
+Use this simple [Ant build.xml Demo](build.xml "just a simple introduction for build.xml") for a first quick start.

 - Restructure from Maven Project Layout to Ant Project Layout
 - Create build.xml with recommended targets using common [Ant Tasks](https://ant.apache.org/manual/tasksoverview.html)